 TaxAct® supports Publicly Traded Partnerships (PTPs).
-Per IRS Partner's Instructions for Schedule K-1 (Form 1065) Partner's Share of Income, Deductions, Credits, etc. (For Partner's Use Only), on pages 4 and 5:
+Per IRS Partner's Instructions for Schedule K-1 (Form 1065) Partner's Share of Income, Deductions, Credits, etc. (For Partner's Use Only), on page 5:

 Publicly traded partnerships (PTP).
 The passive activity limitations are applied separately for items (other than the low-income housing credit and the rehabilitation credit) from each PTP.
 Thus, a net passive loss from a PTP may not be deducted from other passive income.
 Instead, a passive loss from a PTP is suspended and carried forward to be applied against passive income from the same PTP in later years.
 If the partner's entire interest in the PTP is completely disposed of, any unused losses are allowed in full in the year of disposition.